Changes to Urgent Appointments from 1st April

 Out of Hours Emergencies

 When the practice is closed, there is an out of hours emergency medical service available at all times.
 This service is meant for urgent and emergency problems and should not be used to avoid the inconvenience of consulting during the day.
-If you need out of hours help, you should telephone 111 which is a free-phone number nationwide.
-Trained staff located at the call control centre will handle your enquiry.

 On dialling 111 a team of fully trained advisers and experienced nurses will assess your condition and direct you to the local service that can help you best, when you need it.
 That could be your GP surgery, an out of hours GP, A&E, a local urgent care centre, emergency dentist or a late opening pharmacist.
 The 111 service is in operation 24 hours a day, 365 days a year.